 The health of America’s national parks is directly linked to the health of the waters that surround and flow through them.
 National park waterways are in jeopardy from encroaching development, pollution, demands for use and climate change.
 While not all of these threats are inside park boundaries, they all impact park waters.

 In fact, the very protections intended to guard our park waters are repeatedly attacked in Congress.
-In 2017, Congress has already overturned the Stream Protection Rule, which safeguarded streams from pollution created by mountaintop removal and surface coal mining.
-It’s likely more protections will face attacks as the 115th Congress continues.
+In 2017, Congress overturned the Stream Protection Rule, which safeguarded streams from pollution created by mountaintop removal and surface coal mining.
+Congress has also voted numerous times to repeal a regulation called the Clean Water Rule which protects streams and waterways in and around national parks from pollution.

 Members of Congress who claim to love our national parks must also be willing to stand up against these attacks so that our parks can have the clean water they deserve.